-Note: Do not warm the reagents prior to use.
+Note: We do NOT recommend warming the reagents prior to use.

-- 2. Remove all of the culture medium from the flask. - Add 4ml of Trypsin/EDTA solution to the flask.
-Rock the flask to ensure that the entire surface is covered. - Immediately remove 3 ml of Trypsin/EDTA solution from the flask.
+- 2. Remove all of the culture medium from the flask. - Add 4 ml of Trypsin/EDTA solution to the flask.
+Rock the flask to ensure that the entire surface is covered. - 4.
+Immediately remove 3 ml of Trypsin/EDTA solution from the flask. - Incubate the flask at room temperature for 1-3 minutes

-- Incubate the flask at room temperature for 1-3 minutes. - 6.
-View the culture under a microscope. - When the cells have become completely round, rap the flask gently to dislodge the cells from the surface of the flask. - Add 3 ml of Trypsin Neutralizer solution to the flask and transfer the detached cells to a sterile 15 ml conical tube. - Add 3 ml additional Trypsin Neutralizer solution to the flask and pipette the solution over the flask surface several times to remove any remaining cells.
+- 6. View the culture under a microscope. - When the cells have become completely round, rap the flask gently to dislodge the cells from the surface of the flask. - Add 3 ml of Trypsin Neutralizer solution to the flask and transfer the detached cells to a sterile 15 ml conical tube. - Add 3 ml additional Trypsin Neutralizer solution to the flask and pipette the solution over the flask surface several times to remove any remaining cells.
 Add this solution to the 15 ml conical tube. - 10.
-Centrifuge the cells at $180 \times g$ for 7 minutes.
+Centrifuge the cells at 180 x g for 7 minutes.
 Observe the cell pellet. - 11.
 Remove the supernatant from the tube, being careful not to dislodge the cell pellet. - Resuspend the cell pellet in 4 ml supplemented Medium 200 or Medium 200PRF.
-Pipet the cells up and down with a 10 ml pipette to ensure a homogeneous cell suspension. - 13.
-Determine the concentration of cells in the suspension. - Dilute the cells in supplemented Medium 200 or Medium 200PRF and seed new culture vessels with 5 x 103 cells/cm2. - 15.
-Incubate the cultures in a 37°C, 5% CO2/95% air, humidified cell culture incubator.
+Pipette the cells up and down with a 10 ml pipette to ensure a homogeneous cell suspension. - Determine the concentration of cells in the suspension. - Dilute the cells in supplemented Medium 200 or Medium 200PRF and seed new culture vessels with 2.5 x 103 cells/cm2. - Incubate the cultures in a 37°C, 5% CO2/95% air, humidified cell culture incubator.